-Free Counselling Resources
+Free Mental Health & Counselling Resources

 I’ve created this space to share a range of free tools that you might find helpful—whether you’re curious about counselling, supporting someone else, or looking for something to help make sense of your own experiences.
 You’ll find worksheets, infographics, journalling prompts and other visual resources here, all designed to be simple, clear and easy to use.